shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 *Tip: You can use shorthand command `./phing <target-name>` on Unix system or `phing <target-name>` in Windows CMD instead of `php phing <target-name>`.*

 Let us take `build` target for example.
-It is located in `build.xml` file and looks like this:
+It is located in `build.xml` file in the `shopsys/framework` package and it looks like this:
 ```xml
 <target name="build" depends="build-deploy-part-1-db-independent, build-deploy-part-2-db-dependent" description="Builds application for production preserving your DB."/>
 ```